 Here is some advice for how to protect yourself against doorstep criminals.

 Reputable builders, roofers and gardeners do not cold call.
-If you need a tradesperson contact Kent’s Trading Standards Approved trader scheme Checkatrade on 03330 146 190 or visit the Checkatrade website for more information.
-Remember to always get three quotes, never pay up front and don’t pay by cash.
+If you need a tradesperson, visit the Trading Standards Checked website.
+Remember to always get 3 quotes, never pay up front and don’t pay by cash.

 If you are buying goods from someone on your doorstep costing more than £42, the law says you have 14 days to change your mind and ask for your money back.
 This is known as the ‘cooling off’ period.
 Never give out your bank details or PIN and never transfer money out of your bank account if asked to do so for ‘security reasons’.